bsc-wdc/jupyter-extension/docs/source/pycompss_jupyter_kernel/start_stop.rst

 --------------------

-By default, the kernel will show a pop-up with the basic PyCOMPSs start parameters (graph, debug, tracing and monitor) and 3 button (Advanced options, Start PyCOMPSs monitor and Start IPyCOMPSs) when started.
+By default, the kernel will show a pop-up with the basic PyCOMPSs start parameters (graph, debug, tracing and monitor) and 3 buttons (Advanced options, Start PyCOMPSs monitor and Start IPyCOMPSs) when started.
 If the variable ``COMPSS_IN_JUPYTERLAB`` is set to true, the pop-up will not be shown.